dsl-logo

 You can only claim a GST credit on the portion of the vehicle's cost related to business use.
 For example, if you use your vehicle for business purposes 51% of the time, you can only claim a credit of 51% of the GST you paid.
 Speak to your accountant about which tax benefits may apply to your business.

-Maximum GST credit amounts & car value limits over the last 5 years
+Maximum GST credit amount & car value limit

 Financial yearMaximum GST creditCar value limit